Stayrony/jekyll-now/_posts/2019-04-22-Continuous-Integration-For-Xamarin-Forms-iOS-With-DevOps .md

 comments: true
 ---

+This post talks about building and deploying Xamarin.Form iOS apps using Azure DevOps Services, Microsoft Azure.

 ## Creating a DevOps Team Project

 Sign in for a DevOps account and create a new Team Project for your Xamarin projects.
 If you do not have access to creating a new project ask your admin to create one.